dwesterwick/SPTLateToTheParty/README.md

 * The reduction in the chance that a vehicle extract will be available if you spawn into the raid late (defined as a fraction of the original chance)
 * Whether loot will be gradually despawned throughout the raid or be static. **This may affect performance on slower computers**.
 If **destroy_loot_during_raid** is disabled, the map will still have reduced loot if you spawn in late (according to the **loot_multipliers** table); the amount just won't change after the start of the raid.
 * The **exclusion_radius** for how far away items need to be from you (in meters) for the mod to consider despawning them
-* How often the mod decides which loot to despawn (defined by the number of meters you travelled since the last update).
-If you have a slow CPU, you might need to increase this if you notice regular stuttering.
+* How often the mod decides which loot to despawn (defined by the number of meters you traveled since the last update).
+Starting with the 1.1.1 release, this shouldn't be changed in most cases.
+* How often the mod decides which loot to despawn (defined by the minimum and maximum milliseconds since the last time the mod checked).
+If you're having performance issues, try increasing **min_time_before_update_ms**.
+* The maximum amount of time (in milliseconds) the mod is allowed to run the loot-destruction procedure per frame.
+By default this is set to 5ms, and delays of <15ms are basically imperceptible.
 * If items you brought into the raid are eligible for despawning if you drop them.
 For example, if you drop your backpack during a fight and then travel beyond the **exclusion_radius** setting, it might not be there when you return for it!
 This option is disabled by default.
 Please note: items in your Scav character's starting inventory are included in this list, not just your PMC's.
 * If the mod should prevent any items that were ever placed in your inventory (either brought into the raid or FIR) from being despawned.
 This allows you to effectively "hide" items you picked up during the raid and return for them later.
 This is the default setting.